MA MEAS - Applicants and Prospective Students

 Program Structure

-The MA program offers Chinese, Japanese or Korean language and a choice of a discipline (sociology, political science or economics).
-The program combines acquired language skills with interdisciplinary and discipline-specific modules focusing on Chinese, Japanese and Korean studies.
+The one-year (equivalent to two semesters) MA MEAS program offers advanced Chinese, Japanese or Korean language and a choice of a discipline corresponding to the student’s previous training (sociology, political science or economics).
+The program combines strong language skills with interdisciplinary and discipline-specific modules focusing on Chinese, Japanese and Korean studies.
 Methodological training is integrated into the Advanced East Asian modules.

-During the first semester of the one-year (two-semester) MA program, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on advanced reading of essays and newspaper articles.
-Additionally, students choose three out of ten Advanced East Asian Studies (AEAS) modules, complemented by one elective module.
+During the first semester, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on advanced reading of essays and newspaper articles.
+Additionally, students choose three out of up to nine Advanced East Asian Studies (AEAS) modules, complemented by one elective module (which can be chosen from the AEAS and E-modules offered) in consultation with their study coordinator or supervisor.
+These modules provide problem-oriented and discipline-based perspectives on the politics, society, or economy of China, Japan, and Korea, as well as the entire East Asian region.

-During the second and last semester of the MA MEAS, students concentrate on writing their Master’s thesis.
+During the second and last semester of the MA MEAS, students focus on writing their Master’s thesis.
 The thesis is an independent piece of research about a cutting-edge topic on contemporary East Asia.
-It is intended to provide evidence of the student’s newly acquired knowledge, theoretical and methodological skills in East Asian regional studies, and language proficiency.
+It is intended to demonstrate the student’s newly acquired knowledge, theoretical and methodological skills in East Asian regional studies, and language proficiency.
+Depending on individual progress and planning, the second semester may serve as window of opportunity for study stays abroad (subject to approval by coordinator/supervisor, place availability at partner universities etc.) or internships.

-Depending on an applicant’s prior education and training, conditional admission may be granted requiring up to 30 ECTS credits in additional courses (for example for applicants with a BA degree of less then 240 ECTS credits in total).
+Depending on an applicant’s prior education and training, conditional admission may be granted, requiring up to 30 ECTS credits in additional courses (for example for applicants with a BA degree of less than 240 ECTS credits in total, or if the admission committee identifies gaps or weak areas).
 In this case, the student can also be admitted for the summer term.
-The additional classes are determined individually by the admission board/examination board of IN-EAST.
-We strongly recommend applying as early as possible if you are unsure about the sufficiency of your prior training.
+Additional classes will be determined individually by the IN-EAST examination board.
+Therefore, we strongly recommend that you apply as early as possible if you are unsure about the adequacy of your previous education.

-Further details of the program and all modules and classes can be found in the Examination Regulations and Module Handbook in the Downloads section.
+Further details about the program and all modules and classes can be found in the Examination Regulations and Module Handbook in the Downloads section.

 Application Deadlines

-EU applicants and BildungsinländerInnen: Early submission of your application is strongly recommended.
-We are permanently processing incoming applications, so early applicants will be informed – and successful ones admitted – irrespective of the deadlines.
-However, if you are close to finishing your BA degree, it might be most efficient to wait until you have your final cumulative grade point average (CGPA), if not your BA certificate.
-Please also see our FAQ “Can I apply now, even if I have not yet finished my BA?”)
+EU applicants and EU-educated non-EU applicants (BildungsinländerInnen): Early submission of your application is strongly recommended.
+If you are close to finishing your BA degree, please also see our FAQ “Can I apply now, even if I have not yet finished my BA?”)

 Application Procedure

-As EU citizen or BildungsinländerIn, please send all your application documents except the recommendation letter in one single pdf file by E-mail:
+EU citizens and EU-educated non-EU citizens (BildungsinländerInnen): Please send all your application documents except the recommendation letter in one single pdf file by E-mail:

 mameas@in-east.de

-As Non-EU citizen, please follow the steps outlined under “Application deadlines” and upload your application via the online platform of our International Office.
+Non-EU citizens: Please follow the steps outlined under “Application deadlines” and upload your application via the online application platform of our International Office.

 General Information:

-We are looking for highly qualified international students with excellent skills and motivation to take on the challenges of our demanding study programs.
+We are looking for highly qualified students with excellent skills and motivation to take on the challenges of our demanding study program.

-After the evaluation process the most promising candidates are offered a place in our Master’s program.
+After the evaluation process, successful candidates are offered a place in our Master’s program.

-Depending on an applicant’s prior education and training, conditional admission may be granted requiring up to 30 ECTS credits in additional courses before the start of the regular MA MEAS coursework (for example for applicants with a BA degree of less than 240 ECTS credits in total).
+Depending on an applicant’s prior education and training, conditional admission may be granted, requiring up to 30 ECTS credits in additional courses (for example for applicants with a BA degree of less than 240 ECTS credits in total, or if the admission committee identifies gaps or weak areas).
 In this case, the student can also be admitted for the summer term.
-The additional classes are determined individually by the admission board/examination board of IN-EAST.
-We strongly recommend applying as early as possible if you are unsure about the sufficiency of your prior training.
+Additional classes will be determined individually by the IN-EAST examination board.
+Therefore, we strongly recommend that you apply as early as possible if you are unsure about the adequacy of your previous education.

 Required Documents